 Improving Patient Recruitment in Clinical Trials

-AI can analyse data from social media and other digital platforms to identify potential trial participants based on their health-related posts and interactions.
+Based on Participant’s interactions and posts about health, AI can assess data from social media and other digital platforms to find possible trial participants.

 Potential risks involved:

-- While AI algorithms can efficiently sift through millions of EHRs to identify trial candidates, they risk data privacy breaches and may perpetuate existing biases.
+- Although AI algorithms are capable of effectively searching through millions of EHRs to find trial candidates, they run the danger of violating data privacy and could reinforce preexisting prejudices.

 Simplifying Data Analysis and Management